Applicability

 C:\Users\admin\> go version go version go1.20.6 windows/amd64

-C:\Users\admin\Desktop\go-oceanbase>go get -u github.com/go-sql-driver/mysql go: downloading github.com/go-sql-driver/mysql v1.7.1 go: added github.com/go-sql-driver/mysql v1.7.1If you cannot use the
+C:\Users\admin\Desktop\go-oceanbase>go get -u github.com/go-sql-driver/mysql go: downloading github.com/go-sql-driver/mysql v1.7.1 go: added github.com/go-sql-driver/mysql v1.7.1If you cannot install the driver by using the

 go-sql-driver/mysqlrepository from GitHub to thego/srcdirectory.cd /usr/local/go/src git clone https://github.com/go-sql-driver/mysql.gitNotice

-go installcommand to install Go-SQL-Driver/MySQL.go install mysqlNotice
+go installcommand.go install mysqlNotice

 go list -m github.com/go-sql-driver/mysql